 Even if you have a 60C pack and can only draw one quarter that amount of power, if you push it hard right down to 3 volts per cell under load - it will become very warm/hot and will shorten its life substantially.
 You may even boil off some of the electrolyte causing the pack to "puff" (more on battery puffing further down the article).

 Most ESC (electronic speed controls) have what is known as LVC (low voltage cutoff).
 This is a safety feature that is suppose to prevent LiPo's from being over discharged past 3.0V per cell during use.
 In my experiences, LVC is nothing more than a last ditch effort to avoid maximum battery harm and certainly not something to rely on.

-Any heli or plane I've flown with a 3.2V LVC right down to the point of LVC activation, the pack has always been over discharged.
-I simply don't trust LVC for safe and long RC LiPo battery life as voltage under load is not a good indicator of state of charge in a LiPo battery.
+Any heli or plane I've flown with a 3.2V LVC right down to the point of LVC activation, the pack has always been over-discharged.
+If you want to play it safe, set your LVC cutoff at 3.4V per cell.
+I personally don't trust LVC for safe and long RC LiPo battery life as voltage under load is not a good indicator of state of charge in a LiPo battery.
 Loads can vary as well, and that too gives erroneous states of charge voltage readings.

 So how do you know when to stop flying, driving, or boating?

 A very good rule to follow here is the "80% rule".
 This simply means that you should never discharge a Li-Po pack down past 80% of its CAPACITY to be safe (80% discharged in other words).

 This again is where computerized chargers pay for themselves many times over so you can see how much capacity the battery takes allowing you to adjust your flight times accordingly to stay within that 80% rule to get the most life out of your pack.